Bocianowo Street, Bydgoszcz

-Bocianowo Street is a 600 m long path in the northern part of Bydgoszcz city.
+Bocianowo Street, in Bocianowo district, is a 600 m long path in the northern part of Bydgoszcz city.
 Its facades display various architectural styles and its history sticks with the end-of-19th-century development of the town.

 Location

 Located in the Bocianowo district, the street is laid on an east–west axis, from Pomorska street to Sowińskiego street.

 On its path, the thoroughfare crosses the following streets: